Pedrito Martinez: Early life

 Pedro Pablo "Pedrito" Martinez was born in Havana, Cuba, September 12, 1973 in the Cayo Hueso neighborhood of Old Havana.
 Cayo Hueso is a neighborhood known for African-derived rumba rhythms.
 He grew up near the Palacio de la Rumba theater and watched renowned artists rehearse and perform as a child.
 The house he grew up in was across the street from a park where he became fascinated by men playing percussion, singing and dancing Cuban rumba, a foundational folkloric music and dance with deep roots in Africa.
 He began his musical career at the age of eleven performing with Cuban artist Tata Guines, and Los Muñequitos de Matanzas as a teenager.

 Pedrito steeped himself in this style, eventually achieving the status of "rumbero".
-He was then introduced to Yoruba, also known as Santeria, another Afro-Cuban folkloric tradition of great significance, a religion of West African origin which has its own powerful style of music involving ceremonial drums called Bata.
-Martinez mastered the extremely complex rhythms played on the batas as well as the litany of Orisha chants associated with the religion, which eventually led to him assuming the role and status of "babalawo", or Santeria priest.
+He was then introduced to Lukumí culture (the culture of Yoruba people in the diaspora) another Afro-Cuban folkloric tradition of great significance.
+The music of the Lukumí has its own powerful style of music involving ceremonial drums called batá.
+Martinez mastered the extremely complex rhythms played on the batá as well as the litany of Orisha songs associated with the religion.
 In 1996, Canadian bandleader Jane Bunnett, while visiting Cuba, had occasion to see Pedrito play and returned two years later to bring him to play in Montreal with her band Spirit of Havana.